Climdyn/qgs/documentation/source/files/general_information.rst

     + Active advection
     + True quasi-geostrophic ocean when using ocean model version
     + Salinity in the ocean
+    + Symbolic PDE equation specification

 Contributing to qgs
 -------------------

-If you want to contribute actively to the roadmap detailed above, please contact the authors.
+If you want to contribute actively to the roadmap detailed above, please contact the main authors.

 In addition, if you have made changes that you think will be useful to others, please feel free to suggest these as a pull request on the `qgs Github repository <https://github.com/Climdyn/qgs>`_.